Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Is it illegal to spoof your location?

 Spoofing somebody’s device and changing its location without the owner’s consent is illegal.
 A fake GPS location can disrupt public services, and law enforcement takes this type of offense seriously.
-If you’re not planning a GPS spoofing attack or illegal activity and only want to change your own location, nobody will raise an eyebrow.
+If you’re not planning a GPS spoofing attack or illegal activity and only want to change your own location (for example by using physical or virtual location servers), nobody will raise an eyebrow.
 However, fake GPS signals may be caught by accident, so you can do harm without even knowing about it.

 Bear in mind that not everyone is eager for you to change your location.
 Advertisers love knowing and using your physical location to their advantage — this is called geotargeting.
 It is a form of advertising that sends smartphone users targeted content and advertisements based on their geographical location.
 It is typically done by apps that you have granted access to your GPS location, like food delivery apps.
 However, multiple websites use trackers to find out information about you, including your location, without asking for your consent in advance.
 We advise using a tracker blocker to avoid this type of snooping.